Fornication/Wanderlust/README.md

 - The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

-1. Open Wabbajack and click on browse modlists.
+1. Open Wabbajack and click on browse lists.
 2. Download the modlist from the Wabbajack UI.
 3. Once the download is done, set the installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
-Put it somewhere easy like `C:/Modlists/ArkaysCommandment`).
+Put it somewhere easy like `C:/Modlists/Wanderlust`).
 The downloads path should automatically fill in the installation path.
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish
 6. If you run into any issues see the next section.
 If the installation is successful, proceed to [Post-Installation](#post-installation).

 ##### Problems with Wabbajack

-- There are a lot of different scenarios where Wabbajack will produce an error. **I recommend re-running Wabbajack before posting anything.** Wabbajack will continue where it left off so you lose no progress.
+- There are a lot of different scenarios where Wabbajack will produce an error. **I highly recommend re-running the Wabbajack install process before posting anything.** Wabbajack will continue where it left off so you lose no progress.

 **Could not download x**:

-- If a mod updated and the old files got deleted, it is impossible to download them.
-In this case just wait until I update the Modlist.
+- If a mod updated and the old files got deleted (which is very rare), it is impossible to download them.
+In this case, wait until I update the Modlist.

 **x is not a whitelisted download**: